Esri/arcgis-enterprise-sdk-resources/Samples/java/soi/SpatialRestrictionSOI/ReadMe.md

 ---
-order: 14
+order: 12
 ---

-# .NET spatial restriction SOI
+# Java spatial restriction SOI

 This sample illustrates how to develop an SOI to apply certain spatial restrictions on the [Export Map](https://developers.arcgis.com/rest/services-reference/export-map.htm), [Identify](https://developers.arcgis.com/rest/services-reference/identify-map-service-.htm), and [Find](https://developers.arcgis.com/rest/services-reference/find.htm) REST operations of a map service.
 It contains two sample SOIs, Clipping SOI and SpatialFilter SOI.
 Clipping SOI masks out layers outside of a clip polygon to draw or query, whereas SpatialFilter SOI draws or queries only features that meet the spatial filter criteria defined from the SOI.
 The spatial restriction logic provides a fine-grained resource access control with the support of spatial factors.

 >*Note* : This sample SOI is only applicable to map services published from ArcGIS Pro to a 10.8 or later versions of ArcGIS Server.
 See [what's new in the ArcGIS REST API at 10.8](https://developers.arcgis.com/rest/services-reference/what-s-new.htm).

-Deploying the SOI from the .soe file (`..\bin\Release\SpatialRestrictionSOI_ent.soe`) does not require you to open Visual Studio.
-However, you can load the project (`..\SpatialRestrictionSOI.csproj`) in Visual Studio to debug, modify, and recompile the SOI code.
+Deploying the SOI from the .soe file (`../SpatialRestrictionSOI/lib/SpatialRestrictionSOI_ent.soe`) does not require you to open the IDE.
+However, you can load the project (`../SpatialRestrictionSOI`) in the IDE to debug, modify, and rebuild the SOI project.

 ## Features